-Certified employees are required to log in and out at their respective campus/department to determine presence only not for timekeeping purposes.
-Absences must also be reported through the Smart-Find Express, if applicable.
+Certified employees are required to clock in and out at their respective campus/department.
+Absences must also be reported through Request Manager (Web Clock) on Time Clock Plus and Smart-Find Express to request a substitute (If applicable).

 Final Payment of Regular Wages